w3f/Grants-Program/applications/BCANN.md

 | 0c.   | Testing Guide | We will provide users with a test name services, and users can get a 30-day test period for a  name/subname |
 | 1. | ns dapp| We will implement a dapp to get/manage/transfer your name/subname.

+We will implement a dapp at this milestone.
+The deliverable part includes:
+a.
+Dapp for get/manage/transfer your name/subname
+b.
+Dapp for get/manage/transfer your name/subname for test purpose (free name/subname)

 ### Milestone 3: Phase 2 of name services dapp

 * **Estimated Duration:** 4 weeks
+* **Full-time equivalent (FTE):**  3
 * **Costs:** 10,000 DAI

 | Number | Deliverable | Specification |